 However, should you need a car, you can either bring your UK registered car and re-register it in Spain, or buy a new or a second-hand car there.
 Regardless of your choice, there is some work involved.
 Here how you can do it:

 Settling down in a new country might seem daunting.
-However, if you have made the right choice, living in Spain can be the best experience of your life.
+However, if you have made the right choice, Spain can be the best experience of your life.
 It gives the opportunity to enjoy a healthy lifestyle and beautiful weather for less money.

 Don’t despair at the amount of paperwork facing you.
 It’s all doable.
 In the end, if you cannot do it yourself, there’s always an option of hiring a gestor to do all the legwork for you.